 There are many circumstances that can lead to a person suffering any electrical burns, such as chewing on wires, using frayed wires, approaching downed power lines, attempting to do the work of an electrician when you are not one, and sticking a knife or fork into a toaster oven.
 These burns can also result from submerging electrical devices in water or even from simply using these devices near open or still water.

-Treatment will depend on the type of electrical burn.
+Treatment depends on the type of electrical burn.
 Some burns may require surgery to treat internal damage, while others only require topical ointments and creams to address external damage.
-Since it is difficult to determine the full extent of an electrical burn on your own, it is advised to consult a medical professional.
+Since it's difficult to determine the full extent of an electrical burn on your own, it's advised to consult a medical professional.